 Guidance on social responsibility

-for the 50 poorest countries in the world.*
+people from the 50 poorest countries in the world*

-*(The rankings are based on the GDP / PPP of a country, which compares the generalized differences in the cost of living and standards between countries.)
+*(The rankings are based on the GDP/PPP of a country, which compares the generalized differences in the costs of living and standards between countries.)

-Overall, there are two standard methods of measuring the wealth of countries and how rich or poor its inhabitants are.
+Overall, there are two standard methods of measuring the wealth of countries and how rich or poor their

-The measure that most economists prefer, and the one used here, is GDP at purchasing power parity.
-GDP (PPP) compares generalized differences in living standards on the whole between nations because PPP takes into account the relative cost of living and the inflation rates of countries, rather than using just exchange rates, which may distort the real differences in income.
-Values are expressed in current international dollars, reflecting a single year's (the current year) currency exchange rates and PPP adjustments.
+The measure that most economists prefer, and the one used here, is GDP at purchasing power parity (PPP).
+GDP (PPP) compares generalized differences in living standards overall between nations, because it takes into account the relative cost of living and inflation rates, rather than just using exchange rates, which may distort real differences in income.
+Values are expressed in current international dollars, reflecting a single year's (the current year’s) currency exchange rates and PPP adjustments.

-What can I do if the annual contingent of IBQMI® is exhausted?If you’re a student from our list of developing countries, you could apply for the next year.
-Another option is to get other scholarships.
-Please try to apply at The International Financial Aid Center.
+What can I do if the annual contingent of IBQMI® is exhausted?If you’re a student from our list of developing countries, you could apply for the following year.
+Another option is to apply for other scholarships.
+Please try to apply at the International Financial Aid Center.
 Visit the IEFA website first: http://www.iefa.org Many scholarships for students from developing countries will have additional criteria, such as a specific country of origin or destination, a particular subject of study, or ties to a particular university.
 But, with a bit of savvy scholarship hunting and a tad of flexibility, you could apply to 10 or more international scholarships in no time.

-This is our list of all countries which will be supported by IBQMI® with scholarships for its citizens.
+This is our list of all countries whose citizens will be supported with scholarships by IBQMI®: